Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Implementation Detail for Motion Execution

 \subsubsection{Maximum Iteration.}

-To ensure real-time computation requirements, we limit the maximum number of iterations of the CI-FDDP as 4, aligning with real-time constraints.
-The optimizer requires minimal iterations to reduce the dynamics gap, as observed in Figure~\ref{figure:cifddp_gap_contraction} (a), and explore contact modes in each iteration.
+To ensure real-time computation requirements, we limit the maximum number of iterations of the CI-FDDP as 4.
+The optimizer requires minimal iterations to reduce the dynamics gap and explore contact modes in each iteration.
+As evident in Figure~\ref{figure:cifddp_gap_contraction} (a), despite the optimizer's inability to eliminate all gaps in every instance due to the limitation of maximum iteration, the subsequent MPC problems could compensate it with fast re-computation setting.